tylerlum/torch-ngp/readme.md

 * 3.21: lots of modifications to improve PSNR, now we can reach ~33 for the LEGO dataset.
     * enhanced data provider (random sample rays from all training images, and pre-generate rays)
     * ported parts of TensoRF for comparison (not fully supported!).
+    * known issue: pre-generating rays consumes much more CPU memory at starting.
+Shuffle of such a large dataset can be very slow.
+Dataloader needs more num_workers to keep the speed, but still sometimes unstable.
 * 3.14: fixed the precision related issue for `fp16` mode, and it renders much better quality.
 Added PSNR metric for NeRF.
 * 3.14: linearly scale `desired_resolution` with `bound` according to https://github.com/ashawkey/torch-ngp/issues/23.
     * known issue: very large bound (e.g., 16) leads to bad performance.
 Better to scale down the camera to fit into a smaller bounding box.